facebookarchive/bistro/README.md

 It also makes sure only to start new tasks when the required resources are available.
 The remote worker is a module for executing centrally scheduled work on many machines.
-The UI can aggregate many schedulers at once, so using remote workers is optional --- a share-nothing, many-scheduler system is sometimes preferable.
+The UI can aggregate many schedulers at once, so using remote workers is optional --- a share-nothing, the many-scheduler system is sometimes preferable.

 Let's make a task to execute: